sidneyaquino/fiappostech-techchallenge-fastfood-springboot/README.md

 <a name="readme-top"></a>
 <h1 align="center">
   <a href="#"> TECH-CHALLENGE FIAP POSTECH - 2nd PHASE</a>
 </h1>

 <!-- PROJECT'S STATUS -->
 <h4 align="center">
-  Status:   🚧 MAN AT WORK 🚧
+  STATUS: 🚧 Man At Work...
 </h4>

 <!-- TABLE OF CONTENTS DETAIL -->